Axsiow/axsiow.tf.v2/README.md

-# astrolus
+# Axsiow website build with Astro.js

-A page template built with astro and tailwindcss using tailus blocks.
+A page template built with astro and tailwindcss using [tailus blocks](https://github.com/Tailus-UI/astro-theme).

 ## 🚀 Project Structure